Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing

 These three presented TMD cases demonstrate a correlation between the degree of order in a system's ground state and its sensitivity to the angle of projectile impacts.
 Specifically, sufficiently disordered systems such as \ce{MoS2F} lose their sensitivity to impact direction.

-To solidify our understanding of the proposed sputtering mechanisms, we formulate a simple theory that predicts the dependence of the sputtering threshold $E_{sputt}$ on the TMD temperature $T$.
-The theory does not require MD simulations at different temperatures, but uses only the temperature-independent curve $E_{sputt}(\theta)$ from \ref{fig:F4} and simple collision models (see SI).
+To solidify our understanding of the proposed sputtering mechanisms, we formulate a simple theory that predicts the dependence of the sputtering threshold $\EsputtS$ on the TMD temperature $T$.
+The theory does not require MD simulations at different temperatures, but uses only the temperature-independent curve $\EsputtS(\theta)$ from Figure \ref{fig:F4} and simple collision models (see SI).
 We show below that such a simple and parameter-free theory is well correlated with MD simulation results, suggesting the proposed simple mechanisms indeed take place.

-The proposed theory is based on connecting the angular dependence $E_{sputt}(\theta)$ and thermal fluctuations of target atoms, which cause an unavoidable spread in deflection angles.
-Because the magnitude of thermal fluctuations of target O/F atoms (about 0.15 \AA{}, Figure \ref{fig:F4S1}) in the material is comparable to the distances at which \ce{Ar} interacts strongly with the O/F atoms (i.e., hard-core repulsion interaction distance, about 1 \AA{}, see Figure \ref{fig:F4S1}), a certain range of deflection angles, $\theta_T$, often realizes due to thermal fluctuations.
-On the other hand, each impact \ce{Ar} energy $E_{Ar \perp}$ has a threshold angle $\theta_{thr}(E_{Ar \perp})$ so that impacts a larger angles $\theta > \theta_{thr}(E_{Ar \perp})$ result in sputtering.
-This means that if the thermal spread of deflection angles $\theta_T$ covers $\theta_{thr}$ for a given temperature, i.e. $\theta_T(E_{Ar \perp}) > \theta_{thr}(E_{At \perp})$, then deflection angles sufficient for sputtering at the given $E_{Ar \perp}$ will be realized often, so sputtering will be often.
+The proposed theory is based on connecting the angular dependence $\EsputtS(\theta)$ and thermal fluctuations of target atoms, which cause an unavoidable spread in deflection angles.
+Because the magnitude of thermal fluctuations of target O/F atoms in the material (about 0.15 \AA{}, Figure \ref{fig:F4S1}) is comparable to the distances at which \ce{Ar} interacts strongly with the O/F atoms (i.e., hard-core repulsion interaction distance, about 1 \AA{}, see Figure \ref{fig:F4S1}), a certain range of deflection angles, $\theta_T$, often occurs due to thermal fluctuations.
+On the other hand, each \ce{Ar} impact energy $\EArPerp$ has a threshold angle $\thtThr(\EArPerp)$ such that impacts at larger angles $\theta > \thtThr(\EArPerp)$ result in sputtering.
+This means that if the thermal spread of deflection angles $\theta_T$ covers $\thtThr$ for a given temperature, i.e. $\theta_T(\EArPerp) > \thtThr(\EArPerp)$, then deflection angles sufficient for sputtering at the given $\EArPerp$ will be realized frequently, so sputtering will occur frequently.
 This is quantitatively explained in the SI in Figure \ref{fig:F4S0}.
-Quantification of this logic is given in SI\cite{suppl}, and it yields the dashed line on Figure \ref{fig:F5}.
+Quantification of this logic is given in the SI, and it yields the oxygen lines in Figure \ref{fig:F5}.